Important

 to cut metal roofing as cuts can be made safely and easily

 even over ribs.
-(Click link for information on renting

 To decide how much metal roofing and screws you will need,

-measure the roof from peak to eave and add whatever overhang
+measure the roof from peak to eave and add

 will give you the length of your panels.
 Measure along